5T4RDU57-01/Music-downloader/README.md

 # YouTube Downloader

 ## Introduction
 This command-line tool allows you to download YouTube videos, playlists, songs from a file, or search and download directly.
-It is developed using Python and the `pytube` library.
+It is developed using Python and the `pytubefix` library.

 ## Installation
 1. Clone this repository to your local machine.